surniaulula/wpsso/readme.txt

 <span style="color:#33cc33">&#x0229b;</span> &nbsp; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.

-<span style="color:#33cc33">&#x0229b;</span> &nbsp; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.
+<span style="color:#33cc33">&#x0229b;</span> &nbsp; Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.

 <img class="readme-example" src="https://surniaulula.github.io/wpsso/images/social/pinterest-pin-wpsso-zoomed.png">